Dayhun/TAMWOOD_Frontend/01-HTML/Class-01/README.md

 -   class name has to represent what it means
 -   loremN : lorem40 (40 words)
 -   option Z : make paragraph separated
+-   option click where to change : can change many parts at once
 -   bold sentence > strong tag(in HTML5 before was b tag)
 -   normally open tag + close tag
 -   self closing tag : no closing tag (link tag)